astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 1. install your component in Joomla version 4 to test it: Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.

 2. the database has been changed, so it is necessary to update it.
-Open the `System | Information | Database` section as described in part 16.
+Open the `System | Information | Database` section as described in part `Publish and Unpublish`.
 Select your component and click on `Update Structure`.

 ![Joomla Published](/images/j4x16x1.png)

 3. install at least one more language via `System | Install | Languages`.
 I chose the german and the persian language.

 > [Persian](https://en.wikipedia.org/wiki/Persian_language)[^wikipedia.org/wiki/persian_language] is together with Arabic, Hebrew, Pashto, Urdu, and Sindhi one of the most widely used [RTL](https://en.wikipedia.org/wiki/Right-to-left_script)[^wikipedia.org/wiki/right-to-left_script] writing systems of modern times and can therefore be used to test the RTL integration in Joomla.
-In a _right-to-left, top-to-bottom_ [script](https://en.wikipedia.org/wiki/Writing_system)[^] (often abbreviated as _right-to-left_ or abbreviated as _RTL_), one writes from right to left on a page, with new lines written from top to bottom.
+In a _right-to-left, top-to-bottom_ [script](https://en.wikipedia.org/wiki/Writing_system)[^] (often abbreviated as _right-to-left_ or _RTL_), one writes from right to left on a page, with new lines written from top to bottom.
 This is in contrast to the left-to-right [writing system](https://en.wikipedia.org/wiki/Writing_system), where writing starts from the left and continues to the right.

 ![Joomla Language Associations - Multilingual Associations in your extension](/images/j4x19x1.png)